renpy/renpy/sphinx/source/dialogue.rst

      and the dialogue given to extend.
 This can be used to have the screen change over the course of dialogue.

      Extend is aware of NVL-mode and treats it correctly.
+Extend does not work properly if the language preference changes between the initial say and the extend.

 For example::